Hershey Friedman: Philanthropy

 Friedman is a philanthropist who contributes to charities, hospitals and yeshivas.

 He also invests heavily in funding large-scale projects of publishing holy seforim and is the chief patron of the Babylonian Talmud (Vilna Edition Shas), the Jerusalem Talmud, Shulchan Aruch and Mishna Berura published by the Oz Vehadar institute.
 These editions are called 'Friedman edition'.
 The cost of the Babylonian Talmud project was over $20 million.

+In 2023, Friedman continued his legacy of philanthropy by offering fully furnished apartments through his real estate company Azorim to evacuees of the conflict in southern Israel, free of charge.
+His Agri Star meat business also facilitated shipments of kosher, shelf-stable food to soldiers on the front lines.
+These actions reflect his commitment to both humanitarian aid and Jewish communal support.

 Personal life

-Friedman married Raisy Stuhl in Montreal in 1975, and they have six married children, all of whom work for his businesses.
+Friedman is married to Raisy Stuhl since 1975.
+They have six married children, all of whom work for his businesses.

-Friedman resides in Montreal, Quebec, Canada.
-He spends one week a month in Israel, and always stays at the Hilton Tel Aviv.
+Friedman resides in Montreal.
+He spends one week every month in Israel.